oslabs-beta/DenoStore/README.md

 **DenoStore Clear Method**

-There may be times where you want to clear the cache in resolver logic such as when you perform a mutation.
+There may be times when you want to clear the cache in resolver logic such as when you perform a mutation.
 In these cases you can invoke the DenoStore `clear` method.

 ```ts
 Mutation: {